Timber is defined as the structural wood that is used in construction or in other engineering fields from historical

 vii) Outer bark:

 It consists of wood fibre and is the outermost cover or skin of a stream.
-If often show fissures and crack.
+It often shows fissures and cracks.
 It prevents the tree from injuries and weathering action.

 viii) Medullary rays:

 These are the radial rays starting from pith up to the cambium layer.
 This ray binds the annual rings together.
 Also, it carries sap to a various portion of the tree.

 ix) Annual rings:

 These are the concentric layer of wood around the pith.
 Every year’s such layer is added to the trunk of the tree.
 The number of annual rings indicates the number of the edge of trees.